Pedigree Petfoods: Mars Inc.

 In 1968, Mars took over Kal Kan Foods of Los Angeles.

 In 1988, Kal Kan Foods changed the name of its dog food to Pedigree, the name Mars used to sell dog food outside the United States.
+The brand Chappie is still used in the United Kingdom.
 The next year, Mars applied their worldwide branding of Whiskas to their cat food branding.

 In 1998, Kal Kan was the top-selling dog food brand but was going downhill.
 In the United States, its Pedigree Select brand became Cesar, used in Europe and Asia.